gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 The mood on Forecastle's streets the next morning was stretched as taut as a violin string.
 Everyone was in a hurry, head down, face set.
-Erileine saw people measure them sidelong as they passed---a pale red-headed man in an ever-changing coat, a tall black figure in a dust-colored *deel*, and a round-faced brown girl trailing in their wake---but no one smiled or said hello.
+Erileine saw people measure them sidelong as they passed–a pale red-headed man in an ever-changing coat, a tall black figure in a dust-colored *deel*, and a round-faced brown girl trailing in their wake–but no one smiled or said hello.

 Forecastle's lone air dock was a weatherbeaten pine shelf, ten strides deep and forty long, whose tree-trunk railing posts doubled as stanchions.
 Tiny compared to those at Ruuda-in-Ruuda or Yadanapore, it was adequate for the clouds, magic carpets, and more unusual visitors the mountain received between its northern and southern berths.

 The *Presumption* was the dock's only tenant that morning.
 She was smaller than Erileine had expected: a single mast with a furled white